Cameron Norrie: 2025: Roland Garros fourth round, Wimbledon quarterfinal, win over world No. 1

 Having lost in qualifying, Norrie gained entry into the Italian Open as a lucky loser and defeated Christopher O'Connell in the first round, before losing his next match to 10th seed Daniil Medvedev.
 He qualified for the Geneva Open and overcame wildcard entrant Dominic Stricker, before progressing to the quarterfinals when his second round opponent, third seed Tomáš Macháč, retired injured in the deciding set of their match.
 In the last eight, he defeated fifth seed Alexei Popyrin.
 Norrie lost in the semifinals to second seed Novak Djokovic in three sets.

 At the French Open, Norrie defeated 11th seed Daniil Medvedev in five sets in the first round.
 He then overcame Federico Agustín Gómez and Jacob Fearnley. to reach the fourth round, where he lost to sixth seed Novak Djokovic for the second successive tournament.

-Wins over Roberto Bautista Agut, 12th seed Frances Tiafoe, Mattia Bellucci and Nicolás Jarry saw Norrie reach the quarterfinals at Wimbledon.
+Wins over Roberto Bautista Agut, 12th seed Frances Tiafoe, Mattia Bellucci and qualifier Nicolás Jarry saw Norrie make it through to the quarterfinals at Wimbledon.
 He lost in the last eight to defending champion and second seed Carlos Alcaraz in straight sets.

 Moving onto the North American hard-court swing of the season, Norrie defeated qualifier Billy Harris and second seed Lorenzo Musetti to make it through to the third round at the Washington Open, where he lost to 14th seed Brandon Nakashima.
 In the first round at the US Open, Norrie won the opening two sets against Sebastian Korda before his opponent retired due to a back injury.
 Next he defeated Francisco Comesaña in four sets to reach the third round, where he lost to seventh seed Novak Djokovic.